swisscom/open-service-broker/README.md

 ### Deploy in Cloud Foundry

 It is also supported to host the open service broker as an app in cloudfoundry.
-The project contains in the root folder a 'manifest.yml' which contains a default configuration for the cloud foundry deployment.
+The project contains in the root folder a 'manifest-template.yml' which contains a default configuration for the cloud foundry deployment.
+During the build the template file is being processed and a versioned manifest is created in the %projectdir%/build/libs directory.
 To deploy:
 * build or ensure the Broker binaries are built
-* navigate to the root folder for the project (where the manifest.yml is)
+* navigate to the libs folder for the project (where the manifest.yml is)
 * login to cloud foundry with 'cf login ...'
 * execute the command 'cf push' which will parse the manifest and upload the application